mozilla/mozilla_webhook_sync/README.rst

 Maker Party Events -- Nationbuilder API -> sync module -> Salesforce API
 ---------------------
 The sync module will send request to Nationbuilder to get a full list of events, save it in the sync module for fast referencing, and send the events to Salesforce.
-If an event is identical from the previous sync, or has been sync'ed in less than 30 minutes, the sync module will skip it.
+If an event is identical from the previous sync, or has been sync'ed in less than 60 minutes, the sync module will skip it.
+Currently, the sync occurs hourly.

 Here are the fields that are sync'ed into Salesforce::